microsoft/pxt/docs/extensions/getting-started/simple-extension.md

-# Simple package tutorial
+# Simple extension tutorial

-As a variation of pxt-banana package example from [getting started](/extensions/getting-started), this tutorial project guides you through building a very simple, yet complete, package.
+As a variation of pxt-banana extension example from [getting started](/extensions/getting-started), this tutorial project guides you through building a very simple, yet complete, extension.

-In order to build and test the package, you'll need a running target to add the package to.
+In order to build and test the extension, you'll need a running target to add the extension to.
 You can add this example to a target you're already working with or you can use the [pxt-sample](https://github.com/Microsoft/pxt-sample) target.

 ## Step 1: Define a namespace and functions

-Our package has just one block category called `tropic`.
+Our extension has just one block category called `tropic`.
 The functions we want to expose for this category are contained inside a namespace with that same name.
 The block category will appear in the Toolbox with this name.

 ```typescript
 namespace tropic {